shehreendheda/katacoda-scenarios/rumcwv/step2.md

     ![docker-compose-up](assets/docker-compose-up.png)

-Before you start viewing the CWVs for the app in a RUM product, a helpful first step into getting some basic information about your web app’s UX performance is running a synthetic test on the app's performance in a browser.
+Before you start viewing the CWVs for an app in a RUM product, a helpful first step for getting some basic information about your web app’s UX performance is running a synthetic test on the app's performance in a browser.
+Let's run this test next.